bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

         }
     };

-The keyword _extends_ defines the new Point3DType class as deriving from PointType.
-The keyword _super_ (as in python) calls the parent class constructor.
+The keyword `extends` defines the new Point3DType class as deriving from PointType.
+The keyword `super` (as in Python) calls the parent class constructor.

 ## This, that and a big mess